ddsbook/blog/2014/drafts/how-unusual-is-it-for-tlds-to-resolve-to-an-address-at-the-top-most-level.md

     ## Variables not shown: postal.code (fctr), latitude (dbl), longitude (dbl), time.zone (fctr),
     ##   metro.code (int), area.code (int)

 While the post did want to answer a certain question, one of the main goals was to give a sneaky introduction to working with `dplyr`.
 It's a powerful new idiom in R that helps make code more logical, readable and (in most cases) much faster.
+A good place to learn more is over at the [official introduction](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) vignette.